fetchai/agents-tac/docs/sections/registration_phase.rst

 Start of the competition
 ------------------------

-Once trading agents receive the :class:`~tac.platform.protocol.GameData` message, the competition starts and the *trading phase* begins.
+Once trading agents receive the :class:`~tac.platform.game.base.GameData` message, the competition starts and the *trading phase* begins.

-The message :class:`~tac.platform.protocol.GameData` contains the following information:
+The message :class:`~tac.platform.game.base.GameData` contains the following information:

 - ``money`` (integer): the money amount available to the TAC agent.
 - ``endowment`` (list of integers): the endowment for every good.